PhD in Germany

 German Visa Requirements for International PhD Students

-In order to study for longer than ninety days while pursuing a PhD in Germany, international students usually need a student visa (Visum zu Studienzwecken).
-In order to obtain a PhD visa in Germany, one must provide proof of financial resources (€11,208 per year), health insurance, and a hosting agreement from the university of admission.
+To study for longer than 90 days while pursuing a PhD in Germany, international students usually need a student visa (Visum zu Studienzwecken).
 German embassies or consulates handle application processing.
+To obtain a PhD visa in Germany, one must provide proof of financial resources for those who self-fund their PhD (€11,904 per year or €992 per month), health insurance, and a hosting agreement from the university of admission (i.e., proof of financial resources).
 A current passport, biometric images, and evidence of funding for your doctoral studies are required.
 Plan early to start your PhD in Germany on time because visa processing times can range from 6 to 12 weeks.
-The secret to a successful PhD application in Germany is to make sure all eligibility requirements are fulfilled.

 Living as a PhD Student in Germany